Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Model

-The firm's expected value of matching with a worker depends on the probability of matching with a specific worker of type $(R, s, a)$ and the operating value, $J_{np}(R,s,a)$.
-A $np$ firm can match with either a black or a white worker from the current unemployment pool. $\phi_u(bl,s,a)$ is the mass of unemployed black workers with productivity $s$ and asset $a$, while $\phi_u(wh,s,a)$ is the corresponding mass of white workers.
-Thus, $\phi_u(bl,s,a)/u$ and $\phi_u(wh,s,a)/u$ are the densities of the unemployed black and white workers over $s$ and $a$.
-These reflect the probabilities that a vacant $np$ firm gets matched with an unemployed worker of type $(R, s, a)$.
-Since unemployed white workers can potentially receive a competing offer from a $p$ firm, the white worker will accept the $np$ job and begin producing only if the $np$ job provides the worker with a higher value, described by $(\mathbbm{1}_{\{W_{np}(wh,s',a')\geq W_{p}(wh,s',a')\}})$, or if the worker did not receive a $p$ firm offer, described by $(\mathbbm{1}_{\{W_{np}(wh,s',a')< W_{p}(wh,s',a')\}}(1-f(\theta_p)))$.
+with $g(R,s,a)$ denoting the worker's optimal choice of asset $a'$ for the next period.
+The firm's expected value of matching with a worker depends on the probability of matching with a specific worker of type $(R, s, a)$ and the expected value of production.
+An $np$ firm can match with either a black or a white worker from the current unemployment pool. $\phi_u(bl,s,a)$ is the mass of unemployed black workers with productivity $s$ and asset $a$, while $\phi_u(wh,s,a)$ is the corresponding mass of white workers.
+Thus, $\phi_u(bl,s,a)/u$ and $\phi_u(wh,s,a)/u$ reflect the probabilities that a vacant $np$ firm gets matched with an unemployed worker of type $(R, s, a)$.
+An unemployed black worker will accept the $np$ job offer once they get matched.
+On the other hand, since unemployed white workers can potentially receive a competing offer from a $p$ firm, the white worker will accept the $np$ job and begin producing only if the $np$ job provides the worker with a higher value, denoted by $\mathbbm{1}_{\{W_{np}(wh,s',g(wh,s,a))\geq W_{p}(wh,s',g(wh,s,a))\}}$, or if the worker did not receive a $p$ firm offer, described by $\mathbbm{1}_{\{W_{np}(wh,s',g(wh,s,a))< W_{p}(wh,s',g(wh,s,a))\}}(1-f(\theta_p))$.